 Uterine fibroid embolization (UFE) is an outpatient, minimally invasive, non-surgical procedure used to treat uterine fibroids.
 While UFE is not a new procedure, alternate access types to the artery have emerged.
 Instead of accessing fibroids through the femoral artery in the groin, a safe and effective alternative is through the radial artery in the wrist.
-At Vascular Interventions of Tampa, Dr. Warren Krackov is a pioneer in offering his patients the transradial approach for uterine fibroid treatment in Tampa.
+At Azura Vascular Care Tampa, Dr. Warren Krackov is a pioneer in offering his patients the transradial approach for uterine fibroid treatment in Tampa.

 “Transradial access is a way for us to perform the uterine fibroid embolization procedure in an even less invasive way,” says Dr. Krackov.
 “It’s very comfortable.
 It’s very easy to recover from and it’s very well tolerated.
 So we’ve taken essentially a minimally invasive procedure and made it less invasive… about as least invasive as you can get.”